HDLUtils/hdlregression/doc/src/_build/html/_sources/cli.rst.txt

 Threading
 ***********************************************************************************************************************

-HDLRegression will run all tasks (pre-processing and testcase simulations) in a sequential order, but this can be changed using the ``-t`` / ``--threading`` option, and optioinally with a number of threads.
+HDLRegression will run all tasks (pre-processing and test case simulations) in a sequential order, but this can be changed using the ``-t`` / ``--threading`` option, and optioinally with a number of threads.